EtymoIO/EvolvingGraphs.jl/doc/overview.rst

 * io

-  - read data from Evolving Graph Exchange Format file.
+  - read/write the Evolving Graph Exchange Format file.

-* All data structures and algorithms are implemented in *pure Julia*.
+* All data structures and algorithms are implemented in *Julia*.